TonyIvchenko/playground/shared/README.md

 Use that helper when a page only needs to update text plus the shared `is-error` and `is-loading` classes.

+The shared browser actions helper defines:

+- `window.PlaygroundBrowserActions.bindDatasetButtons(...)`
+- `window.PlaygroundBrowserActions.bindFirstFileInput(...)`
+- `window.PlaygroundBrowserActions.readTextFile(...)`

+Use that helper when a page only needs the standard “pick a sample from `data-*`” or “read the first selected file” flow.

 The shared stylesheet defines the base token groups for: